-SAT scores and GPAs can only tell colleges a tiny bit about the ability and potential of kids.
-So Deborah Bial founded The Posse Foundation, an extraordinarily inventive program to identify overlooked-but-standout kids and get them to elite colleges and beyond in a supportive cohort.
+As we know, SAT scores and GPAs reveal one piece of information about the student.
+Those scores don’t capture grit or potential and a host of other factors that determine success in adulthood.
+Seeing an opportunity, Deborah Bial founded The Posse Foundation, an extraordinarily inventive program to identify overlooked-but-standout kids and get them to elite colleges and beyond in a supportive cohort.

-In the 1980s I was working at City Kids Foundation in New York, a kind of after-school program.
-There was a kid—a former student—who said he never would have dropped out of college if he’d had a “posse” with him.
+Bial: In the 1980s I was working at City Kids Foundation in New York, a kind of after-school program.
+There was a former student who visited after he dropped out of college.
+When we asked him why, he said that he didn’t have a “posse” with him.
 I thought that was a smart idea.
 Why not send kids to college in a group?
 They would be a posse so they could back each other up.

-That is how it started, and Vanderbilt University was the first school we partnered with.
+That is how it started, and Vanderbilt University was the first school to partner with us.
 They took a chance on a program that had no track record.
 There was no evidence that this would work.

-Today, Posse is really a program that has social justice at its core.
-It is not just a program about supporting at-risk kids so they can graduate from college.
+Bial: Today, Posse is a program with social justice at its core.
+It’s not just a program about supporting at-risk kids so they can graduate from college.
 It’s about identifying kids who we think can probably become senators, CEOs, entrepreneurs, and college presidents.

 That is what we are looking for.
 We knew there were these amazing, smart kids out there, and there was no reason they shouldn’t do really well.

-We operate out of 10 cities.
+Bial: We operate out of 10 cities.
 We have 56 partner colleges and universities.
-This year 750 kids will win a Posse Foundatiom scholarship to one of those schools.
+This year 750 kids will win a Posse Foundation scholarship to one of those schools.

-In a city like New York, we have between three and four thousand nominations.
-Someone has said, look at this kid, she is fantastic.
-She could dominate at Vanderbilt but won’t show up on the radar because she didn’t have good SAT scores, or whatever the reason is.
+In a city like New York, we have over 3,000 nominations.
+An adult has said, “Look at this kid, she is fantastic.
+She could dominate at Vanderbilt, but won’t show up on the radar because she didn’t have good SAT scores, or whatever other reason.”